booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A5/README.md

      Vs5Kc1bpBrNG3yR3OV5TjJg=
      -----END PRIVATE KEY-----
      ```
-     If you need more information on the certificate: Put the block from `-----BEGIN CERTIFICATE-----` to `-----END CERTIFICATE-----' (including these lines) into a separate file and use the command for PEM files (see above).
+     If you need more information on the certificate: Put the block from `-----BEGIN CERTIFICATE-----` to `-----END CERTIFICATE-----` (including these lines) into a separate file and use the command for PEM files (see above).

    * You might also find the script [show_ssl_file.sh](https://github.com/booboo-at-gluga-de/booboo-quick-ca/blob/master/bin/show_ssl_file.sh) useful.
 For several types of TLS related files (certificates in different formats, CSRs, CRLs, keystores, ...) it tries to find out what type it is and to display it's content.